 Tartar — or dental calculus as we refer to it in private practice — is a hard, cement-like buildup that forms on the surface of teeth.
 In a nutshell, all tartar is, is calcified plaque (teeth biofilm) that isn’t cleaned off regularly enough and starts to calcify.
 While you can easily brush away plaque, teeth with tartar on them aren’t something you can clean at home.
 Figuring out how to remove tartar can be challenging since the calcified deposits are next to your delicate gum tissues or even as far down as the roots of your teeth.

 When you have plaque, teeth have a filmy-looking white residue that can easily be wiped away.
-What is plaque exactly?
+What is dental plaque exactly?
 Bacterial byproducts.
 Germ poop, basically.
 That’s why we in dentistry stress brushing and flossing so often because plaque is toxic to teeth and gums.
 And if it’s not removed thoroughly, it only takes about 24 hours for the plaque to start calcifying into tartar.

 Even though plaque is usually white, it can also take on other colors depending on the food you’re eating and how long it’s been on your teeth.
-Sometimes plaque looks yellow.
+Sometimes dental plaque looks yellow.
 If you wipe a little off with your fingernail, it will have a slimy or sticky texture.

 Tartar is a gradual accumulation of calcified plaque that is semi-permanently fused to the tooth.
 By semi-permanently I mean that you cannot clean it off on your own, but your dentist or hygienist will know how to remove tartar with special instruments.

 Not all tartar buildup is visible.
 Usually, if it is, it’s going to be on your lower front teeth.
-Tartar tends to be heaviest alongside our major saliva glands; there’s one in the floor of your mouth in front of your tongue and then a pair on the outside of your upper back molars, next to your cheeks.
+Plaque and tartar tend to be heaviest alongside our major saliva glands; there’s one in the floor of your mouth in front of your tongue and then a pair on the outside of your upper back molars, next to your cheeks.
 Tartar is most visible when it’s dry (which is why your dentist or hygienist is sometimes blowing air on your teeth) as opposed to saliva-saturated.
 Look carefully between your bottom front teeth or use a mirror to see just behind them.
-Typically, the dental calculus will be just next to the gumlines or right between your teeth.
+Typically, the dental calculus will be just next to the gum line or right between your teeth.
 You may not even be able to work floss down into those areas if the tartar is really heavy.
 At times it can form a smooth “shelf” that totally covers the backs of your bottom front teeth.

 Subgingival tartar — that’s the buildup below your gums — is something your hygienist will screen for with a special instrument or by using dental X-rays.
 Your X-rays may look like the teeth have small spurs coming out on either side.
 All that is, is tartar that’s stuck to them.